bitsadmin/winconfig/README.md

 ## OpenWithHexeditorNotepad
-Adds the following options to the context menu
+Adds the following options to the context menu:
 * HexEditor
 * Notepad

-And the following options to the extended context menu
+And the following options to the extended context menu:
 * HexEditor (Administrator)
 * Notepad (Administrator)